Curriculum Overview

 • Prepare pupils for the next stage of their education and for life in modern Britain (our mission statement)

 We are proud of our curriculum and keep these factors in mind to create a vibrant learning community where all pupils are successful learners who are valued and able to thrive.
-As we work hard to achieve this, then the curriculum we offer will undoubtedly be outstanding.
+As we work hard to achieve this, the curriculum we offer will undoubtedly be outstanding.

-When preparing pupils for the next stage in their education and for life in modern Britain we reference the Top 10 Skills of the Future, taken from the World Economic Forum report 2025.
+When preparing pupils for the next stage in their education and for life in modern Britain, we reference the Top 10 Skills of the Future, taken from the World Economic Forum report 2025.
 These skills include:

 • Analytical thinking and innovation